grndnl/llm_material_selection_jcise/README.md

 ## Installation
 `
-pip install tqdm pandas replicate llama-index llama-index-llms-replicate `
+pip install tqdm pandas replicate llama-index llama-index-llms-replicate notebook seaborn matplotlib `

+The code currently requires OpenAI and Replicate API keys, but can be modified to work with any model.

+For MeLM installation, please refer to the original repository [here](https://github.com/lamm-mit/MeLM).